Standardization in Health Capital: Perspectives from the UK and Soundings from Canada

-The Ontario Ministry of Health is developing a standardized design process.
-Other provinces are progressing in this area.
-It’s still in the early stages in Canada from a formalized approach yet many hospitals and health regions have adopted strategies that are locally tailored.
+The Ontario Ministry of Health is developing a standardized design process for healthcare facilities.
+Other provinces are making developments in this area to reduce costs, speed delivery and improve care by creating a continuous improvement design process.
+It’s still in the early stages in Canada in terms of formalized approaches, yet many hospitals and health regions have adopted locally tailored strategies and the headwinds in increased costs are moving towards a more holistic standards process.

 Key Learning Objectives: